 It's true that every Oxford Mail article about cycling gets the usual complaints about red light jumping, people cycling without lights, and suchlike, but I've seen no sign of any kind of backlash against cycling infrastructure.
 And this is easy to explain.
 There is no cycling infrastructure in Oxford.
 That is to say, nothing that gives people on bicycles any real space of their own, nothing that substantially inconveniences cars, buses, trucks or taxis.

-So we have Frideswide Square, which allocates no space at all to cycling, using the subterfuge of allowing people to cycle anywhere.
+So we have Frideswide Square, which allocates no space at all to cycling, using the subterfuge of allowing people to cycle anywhere, on the pavements or on the carriageway.
 On Iffley Rd and elsewhere we have cycle lanes which, because they are merely lines painted on the road (and advisory ones at that), don't actually constrain motor traffic at all (and are often parked on too).
 On Warneford Lane we have cycle lanes that do no more than provide a buffer between motor traffic and parked cars, using space that motor vehicles would avoid anyway.
 Anywhere where cycle lanes might require space from motor traffic, they are shunted off onto the pavement.
 And then we get a five-second head start signal for bicycles at the Longwall-High St junction - which is less than the time buses used to have to wait for the pinch-point on the other side of the junction to clear anyway, and is simply ignored by many taxi drivers.

 It's certainly true that people on bicycles constrain motor traffic, all the time and everywhere in Oxford, but that's entirely a bad thing.
 Motor traffic should be constrained by robust physical infrastructure and engineering, not by fragile people on bicycles.
 (Using people walking and cycling as traffic calming measures is just wrong.)